bedrockio/yada/README.md

 ```

 Since all custom validators are simply functions that throw errors, the above
-can also use a simple `try/catch` to throw custom error messsages:
+can also use a simple `try/catch` to throw custom error messages:

 ```js
 // equivalent yada schema